-In order to avoid today’s airline hassles, many families must choose cultural experiences closer to home.
+To avoid today’s airline hassles, many families must choose cultural experiences closer to home.
 A trip to Decorah, Iowa allows travelers to experience Scandinavian culture right here in the United States.
 It’s a great option for a European-inspired Midwest weekend getaway.

 Founded in the 1800s by Norwegian immigrants, this pretty town is nestled in the rolling hills.
 It is said that tourists from Norway are surprised by Decorah’s locals who seem to be more Norwegian than they are.

 Decorah’s main strip, Water Street, offers lots of Nordic flair too—gnomes, artisan crafts, and folk art.
 Additionally, there are over a dozen historical buildings at the Vesterheim Norweigan American Museum, showcasing the most comprehensive collection of Norwegian-American artifacts in the world.
-The highlight here is the 25-foot wooden boat that actually sailed across the Atlantic Ocean.
+The highlight here is the 25-foot wooden boat that sailed across the Atlantic Ocean.

 If exploring Nordic culture is important to you, be sure to time your trip with Decorah’s most famous summertime celebration, Nordic Fest.
 Specifically, this festival brings Viking culture alive with folk dancing, combat demonstrations, and traditional cuisines.

 Besides exploring Nordic culture, there’s a lot to keep you busy in the region.
-For example, family-friendly activities include farm tours, nature parks, biking and hiking trails, and museums.
+For example, family-friendly activities include farm tours, nature parks, biking, and hiking trails, and museums.